misiektoja/xbox_monitor/docs/configuration.md

 Xbox Monitor sends this value as `Authorization: Bearer <token>`. `NTFY_ACCESS_TOKEN` takes precedence over an `Authorization` entry in `WEBHOOK_HEADERS`.
 Header values support the same placeholders as `WEBHOOK_TEMPLATE` and apply to both Discord and ntfy.

+A header value that contains emoji or other non-ASCII text after placeholder expansion is sent in RFC 2047 encoded form (`=?UTF-8?B?...?=`), since a plain HTTP header cannot carry it. ntfy decodes it back to the original text.
+Other receivers see the encoded form unless they decode RFC 2047.
+ASCII values are sent exactly as written, including values you already encoded yourself, such as an emoji tag from the ntfy documentation.

 <a id="discord"></a>
 ### Discord